Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 If a function has no return statement, it will return None by default.
 You may also have multiple return statements throughout your function.

-Below is an illustration of how to use default arguments:
+Below is the promised example showing how to use default arguments:

 {{ codeblock(fn="functions_default_args", lc="py") }}

-The next codeblock may take some time to fully appreciate.
-Python has a special operator for unpacking collections, called the "splat".
-It is represented with an asterisk.
-Please bear in mind that the functions shown are for illustration purposes and are not necessarily the best way to accomplish a given task.
-For example, instead of writing your own "sum_many" function, you may use the builtin function "sum".

-{{ codeblock(fn="functions_splat", lc="py") }}

-{{ codeblock(fn="functions_docstring_pass", lc="py") }}

 The magic of functions lies in structuring our code.
-We can write code inside of a function, and then reuse it anywhere we please in that same file (or others, if we import it.
-See the next page for more about that)
+We can write code inside of a function, and then reuse it anywhere we please.

-Functions are a powerful tool, and they can even call themselves, a concept called recursion.

-{{ codeblock(fn="recursion", lc="py") }}

-See [Wikipedia](https://en.wikipedia.org/wiki/Fibonacci_sequence) for more on the fibonacci sequence.